zhangjq0908/Easer/docs/en/DATA.md

 		"type":"raw_event",
 		"logic":"after" or "any" or "before" or "is" or "is_not" or "none", "situation":{
-			"spec":ID OF THE CORRESPONDING EventPlugin,
+			"spec":ID OF THE CORRESPONDING EventSkill,
-			"data":DATA FROM THE CORRESPONDING EventPlugin
+			"data":DATA FROM THE CORRESPONDING EventSkill
 		}
 	}
 }